addrummond/live_server_actions/README.md

 ### Example 2: loading a random quotation when a button is pressed

-This example presents the user with a choice of fruits via a dropdown, and then, on pressing a button, asks the server to choose a random inspirational quote about the chosen fruit.
+This example presents the user with a choice of fruits via a dropdown.
+When a button is pressed, a server action is called which returns an inspirational quote about the chosen fruit.

 See `examples/quotes` in this repo and [this readme](examples/quotes/README.md).